princeton-nlp/HELMET/README.md

 To specify which model/paths you want to run model-based evaluation for, check out the python scripts and modify the `model_to_check` field.
 You may also use Claude, Gemini, or other models for model-based evaluation by modifying the class but we have tested for `gpt-4o-2024-05-13`.

+## Adding new models

+The existing code supports using HuggingFace-supported models and API models (OpenAI, Anthropic, Google, and Together).
+To add a new model or use a different framework (e.g., VLLM), you can modify the `model_utils.py` file.
+Specifically, you need to create a new class that implements `prepare_inputs` (how the inputs are processed) and `generate` functions.
+Then, you can add a new case to `load_LLM`.
+Please refer to the existing classes for examples.

 ## Adding new tasks

 To add a new task/dataset, you just need to modify the `data.py` file: